 Using this apostrophe "s" makes your writing more concise, as you don't have to write out "The bone of the dog was buried."
+That sounds awkward!

 If, however, the possessor does end in an "s" or is plural, then you have to use the apostrophe differently.
-In that case, the apostrophe will come after the "s" that was already there.
+In that case, the apostrophe will come after the "s" that is already there.

-EXAMPLE If you were talking about many dogs, you would say "The dogs' park."
-If you were talking about one dog named Rufus, you'd say "Rufus' bone."
+⇒ EXAMPLE If you were talking about many dogs, you would say, "The dogs' park."
+If you were talking about one dog named Rufus, you would say, "Rufus' bone."

 See that there is still an "s" and still an apostrophe?
 They're simply in a slightly different order.
-Because the English language can be a little temperamental, there are also times when adding an apostrophe "s" to the end of a word is necessary, even when the word ends in "s."